Admissions5 min readMarch 7, 2026

 How to choose your four: Pick the prompts that let you tell the most specific, distinctive stories about yourself.
 Don't try to write four essays that all show the same trait.
 Ideally, your four PIQs together reveal four different dimensions of who you are.

 The 350-word limit is real: Unlike the Common App's 650-word personal statement, PIQs are short.
 Every sentence must earn its place.
 The best PIQs are concrete, specific, and direct.
 They don't waste words on setup.
+If you want to sharpen your essay writing across all your applications, see our guide on overused college essay topics to avoid common pitfalls.

 What Berkeley Weighs in Admissions